In this tutorial, we’re going to look at the Quicksort algorithm and understand how it works.

 Once we’ve done this partitioning, we then apply the algorithm to the two partitions on either side of this index.
 This eventually finishes when we have partitions that contain only one element each, at which point the input array is now sorted.

 Lomuto Partitioning is attributed to Nico Lomuto.
-This works by iterating over the input array, swapping elements that are strictly less than a pre-selected pivot element such that they appear earlier in the array, but on a sliding target index.
+This works by iterating over the input array, swapping elements that are strictly less than a pre-selected pivot element.
+They appear earlier in the array, but on a sliding target index.

-This sliding target index is then the new partition index that we will return for the next recursions of the greater algorithm to work with.
+This sliding target index is then the new partition index that we’ll return for the next recursions of the greater algorithm to work with.

 Let’s have a look at this in pseudocode: